£0.00 (0 items)

 Some of the time participants are in fact feeding back on themselves:

 Viewed individually such forms can be unpleasant reading for the trainer, which is why feedback should never be viewed in isolation.
-A participant who has a negative view of their work - or even their life - is unlikely to offer superlatives for anything.
+A participant who has a negative view on their work - or even their life - is unlikely to offer superlatives for anything!

 I am often mystified by a form that rates the training as 'Average' with a comment at the bottom that says they learnt lots of really useful stuff and enjoyed the day.